ensdomains/ens-twitter-api/README.md

 ### /tweet/nopremium

-Tweets when a domain is available with no premium
+Tweets when a domain is available with no premium (summary + individual name in the thread)

 Example message